-PhD
+Jason Thomas, PhD

 Biography

-Download Jason’s resumé.
+Download Jason’s resume.

 Interests

-• High-performance team building and culture
+• High-performance technical team building

 Education